-Regardless of whether Republicans or Democrats prevai as the majority part when the new Congress convenes in January, there will be changes in leadership on the key Senate Committee that oversees That'committee that oversees policies and authorizes funds for highways, Corps of Engineers civil works and U.S. Environmental Protection Agency programs.
+Regardless of whether Republicans or Democrats prevail as the majority part when the new Congress convenes in January, there will be changes in leadership on the key Senate Committee that oversees policies and authorizes funds for highways, Corps of Engineers civil works and U.S. Environmental Protection Agency programs.

 That's because Sen. John Barrasso (R-Wyo.), who has chaired the Environment and Public Works Committee (EPW), since 2017, announced on Nov.
 18 that he would move to the Energy and Natural Resources Committee as its “lead Republican.”

 Steve Hall, American Council of Engineering Companies senior vice president for advocacy, says of Barrasso: “I think he’s wanted Energy for some time.
 I think that’s kind of the heart and soul of his state.”

 The leadership of the EPW panel—and all other Senate committees—first depends on whether Democrats prevail in both Georgia races, heading for a January runoff.

 If Democrats score both wins, it would result in a 50-50 Senate.
 In that situation, Vice President-elect Kamala Harris would cast tie-breaking votes in the chamber and the Democrats would likely be awarded committee chairmanships, if the most-recent precedent holds.